pensolve/blog/_posts/2016-11-06-Biomimicry-inspired-engineering-software.md

 Pensolve Three is the third version of Pensolve, a software solution to manage and review engineering spreadsheets.
 Pensolve converts spreadsheets into hand-written calculations for internal and peer-review.
 It also runs a series of checks on the calculations to assess operational errors.
-The comparison of spreadsheets and understanding master files is the major new feature in Pensolve Three.
+The comparison of spreadsheets and understanding master files are the major new features in Pensolve Three.
 Pensolve is a part of a new group of productivity applications for engineers that enhance the engineer rather than automate their work.

 Check out this [two-minute summary video.](https://youtu.be/HPXg-4WkhSw)